 Indians have a wide range of spectacular festivals every year and each one of them is unique in their own way.
 They describe the country’s rich culture, customs, and heritage to the whole world.
 Among 50+ religious festivals we celebrate in a year, Ugadi is often considered as one of the prominent celebrations in the Telugu Community.
 Even before the colors of Holi fades away, here comes the next spectacular festive - Ugadi.

-Ugadi is a flabbergasting festival celebrated on Chaitra Shukla Padyami which is an indication of the new beginnings of the year.
+Ugadi festival celebrated on Chaitra Shukla Padyami which is an indication of the new beginnings of the year.
 It is not celebrated country-wide but is considered as the New year in the Deccan region of India.
 The name Ugadi (also pronounced as Yugadi) is originated from the Sanskrit words.

 Yuga - age